elygeo/coseis/docs/SORD.md

 `cst/conf` directory that supersede the defaults.

-It maybe be helpful to look through example applications in the `Scripts` directory, and return to this document for further description of the simulation parameters.
+It maybe be helpful to look through example applications in the `scripts` directory, and return to this document for further description of the simulation parameters.

 #### Field I/O